Section Navigation

 This topic is focused through a philosophical lens but does also touch on some elements of a theological lens.
 Students explore the question of right and wrong, looking at a range of different views about how we know, understand, and use these concepts, including considering how both they and key thinkers would respond to a range of ethical dilemmas.

-This topic will build on ideas about Christian views on right and wrong, focused around Jesus (8.4), as well as questions about why people want to live a good life including suffering (7.2) and beliefs about life after death (8.1)
+This topic will build on ideas about Christian views on right and wrong, focused around Jesus (8.3), as well as questions about why people want to live a good life including suffering (8.1) and philosophical views on the world (7.2 and 7.4)

 Students are given a choice of topic to explore, with a range of resources designed to guide them on a self-led exploration of the topic.